-Specifically, to prevent any single bankruptcy from leading to a cascade of insolvencies in the financial markets, Congress included certain protections in the Bankruptcy Code codified at Sections 546(e), (f) and (g)-designed to exempt payments made under financial contracts from preference and fraudulent conveyance actions.
+codified at Sections 546(e), (f) and (g)-designed to exempt payments made under financial contracts from preference and fraudulent conveyance actions.
 Beginning with the 1982 amendments to the bankruptcy laws, and again in 1984 and 1990, Congress has thus safeguarded the financial markets by preventing any bankruptcy filing from interfering with the fluidity of funds or the certainty of financial contracts.

 The OTC equity derivatives transactions at issue here fall within the ambit of two provisions of the Bankruptcy Code that exempt such transactions from the trustee's avoidance power.
 First, Section 546(e) exempts "settlement payments" made in the securities and forward contract trades.
-OTC equity derivatives contracts, which can be cash-settled, "net share"-settled or physically-settled,^{1/} are simply derivatives where the underlying reference items include a specified equity instrument.
+OTC equity derivatives contracts, which can be cash-settled, "net share"-settled or physically-settled, are simply derivatives where the underlying reference items include a specified equity instrument.
 They are used to hedge against the risks of equity price fluctuations.
 Accordingly, the Section 546(e) protections afforded to both the securities and forward contract trades apply to OTC equity derivatives transactions.

 Second, Section 546(g) provides protection to transfers made under a "swap agreement."
-Although "equity swaps" are not specifically included in the list of transactions set forth in the definition of "swap agreement," Congress recognized at the time the statute was enacted that financial products developed rapidly, and to ensure that future-developed products fall within the realm of this statutory protection, Congress expressly provided that "any other similar agreement" be included within the statutory definition.
-The equity swaps at issue here fall within the core of this protection.
+Although "equity swaps" are not specifically included in the list of transactions set forth in the definition of "swap agreement," Congress recognized at the time the statute was enacted that financial products developed rapidly, and to ensure that future-developed products fall within the realm of this statutory protection, Congress expressly provided that "any other similar"

-$[\]frac{1}{2}$ A cash-settled equity derivatives transaction is a contract providing for the settlement of cash amounts based on the performance of a specified equity index, a single equity security or a basket of equity securities.
+A cash-settled equity derivatives transaction is a contract providing for cash payments based on the performance of a specified equity index, a single equity security or a basket of equity securities.
 A "net share"-settled equity derivatives contract resembles a cash-settled transaction, except that one or both parties may have the option to satisfy balances due by delivery of a sufficient quantity of a designated security in lieu of cash.
-A physically-settled equity derivatives transaction is a contract providing for the physical delivery of certain securities at future dates in exchange for a fixed payment.
+A physically-settled equity derivatives transaction is a contract providing for the physical delivery of certain securities at a future date in exchange for a fixed payment.